 Since you want a lot of eyes on your project right at the beginning and right at the end of your project, we’d recommend that you launch before lunchtime on a Tuesday or Wednesday, and then end in the early afternoon on a Thursday.
 Also make sure that you aren’t launching on a major holiday when people will be out on vacation and away from their computers.
 It also doesn’t hurt to launch and end right after a payday (after the 1st or 15th) so people have the funds to back you.
 Also be aware of what other projects are currently on Kickstarter.
 If there’s a project that is very similar to yours, consider waiting until it ends (or consider making your project more unique!) so that people won’t have to choose between one or the other.

 In each project we spent about 1% of the total money we raised towards marketing and ads.
 These ads certainly got some new eyes on the project, but in the end they weren’t game-changing.
 Again alluding to point number 1, if you have an awesome project then your backers will naturally share it and spread it, and news outlets and relevant websites will talk about it.
 If you are going to use ads, we’d recommend that you find a relevant website where your potential buyers will be (in our case, boardgamegeek.com) and see how much they’ll charge you to run some display ads on their site.
 Most of them already have packages in place, so just contact them from their website and they’ll tell you the costs you’ll pay for impressions.
-We also have run a few ads on Facebook, Twitter, and pinterest.
+We also have run a few ads on Facebook (We've also worked with companies called Backerkit and Green Inbox to run Facebook ads for us), Twitter, and pinterest.
 Another good thing you can do is write your own press release telling the story of your product and why it’s cool.
 Then email relevant websites (their contact info or form is usually linked at the bottom of their site) with the press release and some pictures of the product.
 If your story is compelling, they may post it to their website.